 7. Add as much detail about your property as you can

-Guests also search based on specific details (imagine booking a beach holiday – you’re highly likely to want a swimming pool, so you’ll check this) and the more visual you can make these details the better.
+People buy features and benefits.
+Guests also search based on specific details (imagine booking a beach holiday – you’re highly likely to want a swimming pool, so you’ll check this), and the more visual you can make these details the better.
 It’s “proof” that what you say exists.
 Include every detail you can.
 For example:

 - If you have a balcony – make sure you show it off.
 This is a major USP (unique selling point).